michaelwoodworth/AMRFinder_scripts/README.md

 ```

 **2. 01_amrfinder_binary_matrix.py** - this python script searches for .tsv files in an input directory and produces a binary presence/absence matrix for all genes across all samples coded as 0 for absent and 1 as present.

+*Note this step is useful for genomes or metagenomes if relative abundance data aren't of primary interest/available.*

 ```console
 usage: 01_amrfinder_binary_matrix.py [-h] -i INPUT -o OUTPUT [-v]